 Beyond what society defines as fine living such as a bigger house, the newest model car, or the latest electronic gadget.

-Fine living should encompass all the aspects of our lives.
+Life balance should encompass all aspects of our lives.
 For example work/life balance, family, pastimes, positive mental attitude, and goals.

 Finding Balance for Fine Living

 In today's society, we are driven to make money to maintain our lifestyle.